-In 1978, the Oldknows announced they were selling the Del Mar Drive-In lot for commercial use.
+In late 1979, the Oldknows announced they were selling the Del Mar Drive-In lot for commercial use.
 "Developers came in and built a huge sea of condominiums... it was too much money to turn down at the time," says Teri Oldknow.

 Local firm Haydock Construction, with offices on Meade Avenue, graded the land to gradually rise 16 feet in elevation from the front to the rear of the theater.
 Capital Electric Company installed the 20 miles of underground wiring needed to power small electric lights and speakers placed on each of the 750 posts scattered over the lot, requiring over 10,000 splices and connections.
 An underground transformer vault in the middle channeled 12,000 volts of electric power supplied by SDG&E. The all-metal screen structure was 75 feet high, with the screen itself measuring 121 feet wide and 52 feet high, painted with a polyvinyl plastic-based paint specially designed for ultra-white ozone screens (the job required around 100 gallons, over four coats).